-Between October 2021 and September 2022, a total of 74 adjudication claims were transferred to Central London, an increase from 48 adjudication claims transferred the previous year.
+Between October 2022 and September 2023, a total of 58 adjudication claims were transferred to Central London, a decrease from 74 adjudication claims transferred the previous year.

 The London TCC takes advantage of the additional flexibility provided by remote hearings to transfer adjudication enforcement claims to other TCC judges sitting outside London, in Liverpool, Manchester and Newcastle.
-This has the benefit of affording to the parties the earliest convenient hearing date for their case by a specialist TCC judge regardless where they are based.
+This has the benefit of affording to the parties the earliest convenient hearing date for their case by a specialist TCC judge regardless of where they are based.

 It remains open to the parties to request the London TCC to retain a case where greater expedition is necessary, a novel point of law is raised, there are concurrent Part 8 proceedings, or any other particular circumstances that requires a High Court Judge to determine the case.